Adolescent Health Concerns

 For many people in the U.S., adolescence is one of the healthiest times of life.
 Most parents hope to keep it that way for their young children and teenagers as they progress to young adulthood.
-The World Health Organization widely defines adolescence as a time that begins at the start of puberty and ends when an adult identity and behavior are accepted.
-Though this may include a varying range of experience, the changes that typically occur in adolescence happen between the ages of 10 and 19 years.
+The World Health Organization widely defines adolescence as a period of time that begins at the start of puberty and ends when an adult identity and behavior are accepted.
+Though the timing and extent of these changes may vary among young people, they usually happen from the ages of 10 to 19 years.

 Vaccines are sometimes a forgotten part of adolescent health.
-Many people think of vaccines as protections for babies and young children.
-Yet, specific vaccines as well as booster doses of some childhood vaccines are recommended during adolescence to continue protection for teens and young adults.
-According to the Centers for Disease Control and Prevention (CDC), these vaccines include:
+Many people think of vaccines as protection for babies and young children.
+Yet, specific vaccines as well as booster doses of some childhood vaccines are recommended during adolescence to continue protection.
+According to the Centers for Disease Control and Prevention (CDC), these vaccines include the following:

-For a complete list of recommended vaccinations for children from 7 years through 18 years of age, view the following PDF.
+View a complete list of recommended vaccinations for children 7 years through 18 years of age here.

 Encouraging New Experiences

 Adolescents are often in new environments for the first time, trying new things and meeting new people.
-This can mean that they will come in contact with new germs and experiment in new behaviors that may spread illness.
-It is important to emphasize general safety guidelines without creating unnecessary fear.
+It is important to emphasize general safety guidelines without causing unnecessary fear.
+These may include:

-- Not sharing drinking glasses, eating utensils, cosmetics or lip balm
+- Not sharing eating utensils, drinks and food, or toothbrushes and lip balms.

-The best thing parents can do is to help young people understand how to be as healthy and protected as possible.
-This includes wellness initiatives, which importantly includes getting vaccinated as recommended.
+It’s important for parents to help their adolescents understand how to be as healthy as possible.
+This includes getting vaccinated as recommended by their healthcare provider.